Effective from 2017

-The Bachelor of Science (Honours) Specialisations requires four years of full-time study (or the equivalent part-time).
-The course is offered by the Faculty of Science and Engineering.
+The Bachelor of Science (Honours) Specialisation requires four years of full-time study (or the equivalent part-time).

 The course is structured around coherent programs of study from First Year to Fourth Year, leading to a recognised Specialisation.

 There is an alternative 1 year program for the Bachelor of Sciences (Honours) for students who have successfully completed a Bachelor of Science or Bachelor of Science (Specialisation).